robjustice/a3driverutil/README.md

 ### 2. extractcode
 This one extracts just the code for a specified driver, and then relocates it to $2000 base address.
 This is for use when disassembling a driver as there is no ambiguity with the zero page as there would be if the base address was $0000.
 You can then use your disassembler of choice to disassemble the code block.

+## Delete driver code from the SOS.DRIVER file
+This allows a driver to be deleted from a SOS.DRIVER file.